TimonPost/laminar/docs/md_book/src/packet_header.md

 - `AckedHeader`

     This header will be included to the header if the packet is reliable.
-It contains information for our acknowledgement system.
+It contains information for our acknowledgment system.

 - `FragmentHeader`